Filter & Align: Leveraging Human Knowledge to Curate Image-Text Data: Experiment

-\paragraph{Dataset Efficiency.} We study the data compression under various compression ratios.
-The main results are demonstrated in~\cref{fig:ablation-cc12m-retrieval-caption}.
-Our method consistently achieves significant improvements over other filtering baselines, demonstrating its good generalizability.
-It is noteworthy that the performance of our method degrades less than other methods with the compression of the training dataset.
-Compressing the dataset from $50\%$ to $80\%$, our method observes a decrease in performance of $3\%$, however, the decrease of BLIP Score is $4.4\%$ in~\cref{fig:cider-cc12m}.
-Moreover, our method gains improvements both in performance and efficiency.
-When the volume decreases from $50\%$ to $20\%$, we observe an increase from $10.4$ to $11.3$ in \cref{fig:spice-cc12m}.
-This suggests that filtering misaligned samples directly brings out gains in the capability to align image and text features in both a fine-grained manner and a comprehensive manner.
+We conduct ablation studies to demonstrate that our method generalizes well to vision-language models of different vision backbones and architectures.

+\paragraph{Vision backbone.} To assess the generalizability of our method across different model architectures, we conduct experiments on BLIP models using the compressed dataset with varying vision backbones.
+The results are shown in Table~\ref{tab:large-results}.
+Our method consistently outperforms other filtering strategies at both scales.
+Scaling from ViT-B/16 to ViT-L/16, our method shows an average improvement of 2.8\% in retrieval tasks and 4.4\% in captioning tasks, compared with 1.5\% and 4.2\% improvements achieved by the full-sized dataset.
+It demonstrates our method aligns well with the scaling law of model parameters.

-\paragraph{Model Architecture.} We generalize our method to another vision-language model CLIP~\cite{clip} of ViT-B/16~\cite{vit-b-16}. \cref{tab:abla-clip} demonstrates the experiment results.
+\paragraph{Model Archtecture.} To further validate the versatility of our method, we extended our experiments to include the CLIP model with a ViT-B/16 architecture.
+Table~\ref{tab:abla-clip} demonstrates the experiment results.
 Our method with the $50\%$ dataset outperforms the full-size dataset on the retrieval task.
 For instance, we observe an increase in performance from $27.4\%$ to $31.0\%$ in IR@1 and from $19.0\%$ to $21.0\%$ in TR@1.
 For the classification task, our method demonstrates a good performance on ImageNet-A and ImageNet-V2 with $+0.5\%$ increase and slightly $-0.2\%$ gap, showing the generalization to different distributions.
 All results suggest the scalability of our method to different model architectures.